Urigo/tortilla/README.md

 - *option:* `-m, --message [message]` - A message describing the newly created release.
 If not provided, and editor will be opened instead where we can type a full document.

+Example: `tortilla release bump next -m "Fixes from the community and dependency update"`

 **command:** `tortilla release bump <type>`

 Reverts release to the most recent one.
 For example, if we have 2 releases: `master@2.0.0` and `master@1.0.0`, this command will delete `master@2.0.0`, leaving `master@1.0.0`.
 If no more releases are left, the `history` branch will be deleted.
 This is useful if we've released something by accident and we would like to fix it.